America's most beautiful lakes, ranked

 Alaska makes even Montana look a little dried up.
 The northernmost state has around three million lakes, which makes you wonder how there’s any dry land at all.

 Some are seasonal, fed by snowmelt and glaciers, but Lake Clark – part of Lake Clark National Preserve – is full all year round.
-One of many lakes in the preserve, Lake Clark’s skinny, turquoise body stretches to around 50 miles (80km) in length, and the limpid water is fed by waterfalls, rivers, streams and glaciers.
-Brown bears and bald eagles form part of the ecosystem here.
+One of many lakes in the preserve, Lake Clark’s skinny, turquoise body stretches to around 50 miles in length, and the limpid water is fed by waterfalls, rivers, streams, and glaciers.

 12. Mendenhall Lake, Alaska